DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

                 app.UseDeveloperExceptionPage();
             }

-            app.UseDefaultFiles(); //!
+            app.UseDefaultFiles(); /*!*/
-            app.UseStaticFiles(); //!
+            app.UseStaticFiles();  /*!*/
         }
     }
 }
 ~~~

+The 2 added middleware are:

+- `app.UseDefaultFiles()` – allows serving default files.
+It will search the **wwwroot** folder for the following files:
+	- index.html
+	- index.htm
+	- default.html
+	- default.htm
+Thus, you can choose any of them, while in this tutorial "index.html" is used.
+`UseDefaultFiles()` is just an URL-rewriter that doesn't actually serve the file.
+For this purpose you need to also add the `UseStaticFiles()` file.

+- `app.UseStaticFiles()` – is responsible for serving all static files present in the **wwwroot** folder.

-Once you do it, you should be able to run the app and see an empty gantt on the page.
+Once you are done with it, an empty gantt should appear on the page when you run the application.
 Note that the "Invalid data" label at the top right corner shows up because `gantt.load()` is called,
-while there is still no proper backend to serve the data.
-Once the controller will be implemented, gantt will be able to display tasks and links.
+as there is still no proper backend to serve the data.
+When the controller will be implemented, gantt will be able to display tasks and links.

 ![dhtmlxGantt with ASP.NET Core 2 adding Gantt](desktop/adding_gantt_dotnet_core.png)